oasaleh/omnifood/README.md

-This is the landing-page for a fictional food delivery company called Omnifood.
+# Description
+Omnifood is a food delivery service.
+It operates in multiple cities.
+It prides itself in its wide selection of food to order from.

+## Demo
-Click [here](https://captaincustard.github.io/omnifood/) to take a look!
+Click [here](https://oasaleh.github.io/omnifood/) to take a look!